meta00/vital_sqi/docs/source/_examples/raw/plot_data_manipulation.rst

     plt.show()

-.. image-sg:: /_examples/raw/images/sphx_glr_plot_data_manipulation_006.png
-   :alt: plot data manipulation
-   :srcset: /_examples/raw/images/sphx_glr_plot_data_manipulation_006.png
-   :class: sphx-glr-single-img

 ..
-GENERATED FROM PYTHON SOURCE LINES 306-309
+GENERATED FROM PYTHON SOURCE LINES 303-306

 .. code-block:: default
-   :lineno-start: 307
+   :lineno-start: 304

     ### Example of before and after removing the unchanged value of the n-continuous second.

 ..
-GENERATED FROM PYTHON SOURCE LINES 310-313
+GENERATED FROM PYTHON SOURCE LINES 307-310

 .. code-block:: default
-   :lineno-start: 311
+   :lineno-start: 308

     from vital_sqi.data.removal_utilities import remove_unchanged_squences

 ..
-GENERATED FROM PYTHON SOURCE LINES 314-321
+GENERATED FROM PYTHON SOURCE LINES 311-318

 .. code-block:: default
-   :lineno-start: 315
+   :lineno-start: 312

     # create a series of unchanged value in the trimmed_data list